Eugene Rabinowitch: Botany

 a man whose spontaneous sympathy, friendship and assistance were so generously given to me when I first came to America and felt lost in the human sea of New York.

 The American Association for Advancement of Science sponsored symposia that Rabinowitch attended: 1939 in Columbus and 1941 at Gibson Island supporting research on the book.
 Rabinowitch credits Selig Hecht with help in the early stages, and Hans Gaffron for reading the manuscript.

-After World War II, Rabinowitch taught and researched botany as a professor at the University of Illinois at Urbana-Champaign, continuing his photosynthesis work and publishing the three-volume Photosynthesis and Related Processes.
+After World War II, Rabinowitch taught and researched botany as a professor at the University of Illinois Urbana-Champaign, continuing his photosynthesis work and publishing the three-volume Photosynthesis and Related Processes.
 The book is called the "Bible of Photosynthesis", and Rabinowitch a "Prophet of Photosynthesis".

 In 1965 he and his student Govindjee contributed an article to Scientific American on the role of chlorophyll in photosynthesis.

 On the occasion of the bicentennial of the discovery of photosynthesis, Rabinowitch penned a summary of the stages of this development.
 A key step was Joseph Priestley's experiment with a sprig of mint to restore oxygen to a vessel depleted of this element by a burning candle.
 Jan Ingenhousz noted the factors of sunlight and green leaves, Jean Senebier noted the necessity of "fixed air" (carbon dioxide), Nicolas Théodore de Saussure noted the role of water, and Julius Robert Mayer noted the transmutation of light to potential chemical energy.

 A bibliography of Rabinowitch's publications was compiled by Govindjee at the department of botany, University of Illinois.
 The papers of Rabinowitch are held in the special collections at the University of Chicago Library.